Achievable logoAchievable logo

 November 2019 $136 per share

-Even if the investment cost is the same in yen (¥15,000), the amount paid in US Dollars is more in 2019 due to the US Dollar weakening.
+Even though the investment still costs ¥15,000, it costs more in U.S. Dollars in 2019 because the U.S. Dollar is weaker.
 This is an example of currency (exchange rate) risk, which occurs when a currency conversion negatively affects an investment.
 Here’s the math behind the numbers above:

 June 2015